arcmite/arc-website/getting-started.md

 ## 3. Install Custom Shaders Patch (CSP)

 Custom Shaders Patch (CSP) is an essential extension that adds advanced graphic rendering, lighting, physics interaction, weather support, and other under-the-hood improvements.
-It is developed by the **[same creator as CM]({{/creators/ilja-jusupov/ | relative_url }})**.
+It is developed by the [same creator as CM]({{ "/creators/ilja-jusupov/" | relative_url }}).

 ### To install: